-Intensive Intervention for whānau
+Intensive Response for whānau

 We and our partners recognise the need to improve the support to whānau who are at risk of having their tamariki taken into care.
 We believe that with better support, more tamariki and whānau can stay together and thrive.